AnnaDobrucki/TotalPlay-Blog-P4/README.md

 ## Deployment

+1)
 * Go to the Heroku Dashboard.
 Create new apllication
 * In the 'Settings' tab of your app select 'Reveal Config Vars'.
+* Add releveant Build Packs for this project e.g. Python
+* Make sure Postgres Database is attached.
 * Create/ Add 'SECRET_KEY' connecting to your django environment.
 * Create/ Add 'DATABASE_URL' connecting to your postgreSQL database.
 * Create/ Add 'ClOUDINARY_URL' connecting to cloudinary's cloud hosting service for media.
+2)
+* At the top level of your repository create a ProcFile and spesify how to project will be running e.g. *web: gunicorn TotalPlay.wsgi* for this project.
+3)
+* *Remember to change DEBUG to False in settings.py when ready to deploy live versions.*
+* Move to deployment tab above.
-* Link repository from GitHub to Heroku
+* Link repository from GitHub to Heroku.
-* Go to deploy page, select auto deployment
+* Go to deploy page, select auto deployment.
-* Deploy Main Branch
+* Note: Deploy Main Branch, choosing either from "Automatic Deploys" or "Deploy Branch".
+* Wait until launching is complete.
+* Click Open App.

 ## Credits